wade436/Chibombo-Radio/README.md

-this is a repo for a website a local radio station, in central procovince, Zambia.
+this is a repo for a website a local radio station, in central province, Zambia.